TommasoBelluzzo/PyDTMC/README.md

 ['B', 'B', 'B', 'D', 'A', 'B', 'B', 'C', 'C', 'C']
 ```

-Plotting functions can provide a visual representation of `MarkovChain` instances; in order to display function outputs immediately, the [interactive mode](https://matplotlib.org/stable/users/interactive.html#interactive-mode) of `Matplotlib` must be turned on:
+Plotting functions can provide a visual representation of `MarkovChain` instances; in order to display the output of plots immediately, the [interactive mode](https://matplotlib.org/stable/users/interactive.html#interactive-mode) of `Matplotlib` must be turned on:

 ```console
 >>> plot_eigenvalues(mc)